jnozzi/cocoadev.com/markdown/DesignHashTable.md

 ----**part4 - Hybrid schemes**----

 An alternative to a linked list of entries a la chaining is to use a more sophisticated search structure to store collided objects.
-Hybrid schemes welding General/DesignHashTable with General/DesignRedBlackTree work well at bounding operation times in pathological cases (like a crummy hash function or a stupidly small array).
+Hybrid schemes welding DesignHashTable with DesignRedBlackTree work well at bounding operation times in pathological cases (like a crummy hash function or a stupidly small array).